 A student may be dismissed from the Master of Arts in Clinical Mental Health Counseling program for failing to achieve satisfactory academic, clinical, or professional performance as identified by the preceding sections, failure to meet the conditions of an identified remediation plan, failure to meet the conditions of probation during the term of re-enrollment following suspension or upon recommendation by the PPC.
-As stipulated in SAP policy of the South University Academic Catalog, a student who fails to meet the requirements for satisfactory academic program.
+As stipulated in SAP policy of the South University Academic Catalog, a student who fails to meet the requirements for satisfactory academic progress by the end of the completion of the SAP review period will be dismissed from the program.
 In the event the PPC recommends dismissal, the Campus Director/Dean of Academic Affairs and Operations, Chair of the PPC, and/or the Program Director will meet with the student and inform him/her of the Progress and Promotions Committee's decision.
 The Chair of the PPC will then send formal notification to the student, Campus Director/Dean of Academic Affairs and Operations or Dean of College of Arts and Sciences, and the Vice Chancellor of Academic Affairs/Provost.